Bloated? Tired? Irritable? Candida Could Be The Cause

 What to avoid

-- All sugars: brown or white sugar, honey, molasses, rice syrup, maple syrup, agave, malt, chocolate, etc. – check all labels for added sugar!
+- Sugar and Sweeteners: brown or white sugar, honey, molasses, rice syrup, maple syrup, agave, malt, chocolate, etc. – check all labels for added sugar!

-- All alcohol – if you absolutely MUST have a drink, stick to vodka water with lime
+- Alcohol – if you absolutely MUST have a drink, stick to vodka or tequila with sparkling water and fresh lime

-- All fruit, except lemon, for at least the first three weeks – no grapes, melon, or any dried fruit
+- Fruit - except lemon and lime, for at least the first three weeks

-- Unrefined oils: safflower, sunflower, soy, walnut, corn – shouldn’t be eating these anyway!
+- Vegetable oils: safflower, sunflower, soy, corn, canola – shouldn’t be eating these anyway!

 What to eat